This post was updated Feb. 3 at 12:08 p.m.

 This article contains descriptions of sexual violence.

-The UCLA Title IX Office released 31 cases of UCLA employees found in violation of University of California Policy for Sexual Harassment and Sexual Violence on Friday.
+The UCLA Title IX Office released 31 cases of UCLA employees found in violation of University of California Policy for Sexual Violence and Sexual Harassment on Friday.

 The documents, which were released to several media outlets following a California Public Records Act request, detailed incidents of unwanted sexual advances and comments over the last two years.
 The staff, faculty and employees were found in violation of SVSH policy.